As Breonna Taylor protests stretch into 12th week, calls for officers’ arrests intensify

 “Right now, under the police officers’ bill of rights, once you go into a Public Integrity Unit investigation, it’s locked down until the whole process plays out,” he said.
 “And that’s just not serving the balance of a citizen’s right to know versus an officer’s due-process rights.”

-The castle doctrineand self-defense
+The castle doctrine and self-defense

 Activists and attorneys for the Taylor family say they are confident that charges will be filed against the officers involved in her death.
 Family attorney Sam Aguiar said both the attorney general’s office and the FBI appear to be conducting thorough investigations, including canvassing the area around Taylor’s home in search of witnesses to the officers’ behavior the night she was killed.